 Auto-busydoes modify the librarian's status to receive incoming chats.

 Let's say that a librarian has her auto-busy limit set to 2 and currently has no chats.
 She receives a chat.
 Then she receives another chat.
 At the point, she hasn't closed (using the red X in the corner of the chat window) either of the first two chats.
 Her status is set to busy.
-Busy allows her to continue with the current chats routed to her but prevents any new incoming chats from being routed to her.
+Busy allows her to continue with the current chats but prevents any new incoming chats from being routed to her.